-Commodities form a major part of the raw materials required for Group products portfolio and hence commodity price risk is one of the important market risk for the Group.
-The commodities are priced using pricing benchmarks and commodity derivatives are priced using exchange-traded pricing benchmarks.
+Sensitivity to Risk Management Policy Commodities form a major part A 10% increase in prices of of the raw materials required for open trades would have led to Group products portfolio and approximately ₹12 crores gain in OCI (2021-22 ₹13 crores gain).
+A 10% hence commodity price risk is one of the important market risk for the decrease in prices would have led to Group.
+The commodities are priced an equal but opposite effect. using pricing benchmarks and commodity derivatives are priced using exchange-traded pricing benchmarks.
 The Group has a robust framework and governance mechanism in place to ensure that the organisation is adequately protected from the market volatility in terms of price and availability.
 The Group uses commodity swaps and option contracts to hedge against components of commodities where it is not possible to hedge the commodity in full.